-Veterinary surgeons may also make treatment recommendations which are different to the label instructions on registered veterinary chemical products.
-The Agvet Code allows for these actions provided that the veterinary surgeon is registered in his or her relevant state or territory or covered by reciprocal state registration recognition and complies with state, territory and Commonwealth laws.
+Veterinary surgeons may also make treatment recommendations that are different to the label instructions on registered veterinary chemical products.
+The Agvet Code allows for these actions provided that the veterinary surgeon is registered in their relevant state or territory or covered by reciprocal state registration recognition and complies with state, territory and Commonwealth laws.

 Veterinary surgeons must also be aware of – and adhere to – their responsibilities under the Agvet Code, including though not limited to importing, manufacturing, supplying, advertising and use.